AlbertoBasalo/aidd/generators/2-database-designer.instructions.md

 Instructions:

-1. Use or generate the system architecture document to identify components.
+1. Use or ask for any document needed
+   1. Formal requirements
+   2. System architecture
+   3. User stories
+   4. ER diagram
 2. Ask the user for a software component to generate its domain model.
-3. For that software component, list entities with descriptions, grouped by subdomain.
+   1. For that software component, list entities with descriptions, grouped by subdomain.
-4. Generate one file for each software component.
+   2. Generate one file for each software component.
-   1. Use the component name as the title for the file.
+   3. Use the component name as the title for the file.
-5. Identify subdomains and list entities under each subdomain.
+3. Identify subdomains and list entities under each subdomain.
    1. Group entities based on their relationships and functionalities.
    2. Some entities may belong to multiple subdomains.
-6. For each entity,
+4. For each entity,
    1. List attributes with data types and descriptions.
    2. Specify primary and foreign keys, optional fields, and derived fields.
    3. Do not add system or operational attributes like `createdAt`, `updatedAt`, `createdBy`, `updatedBy`